cdcabrera/jquery-simpleplaceholder/README.md

 <p>
     The plugin shouldn't interfere with browsers that actually support the attribute, such as Firefox, Chrome, and Opera.
-All hail the demise of IE < 9.
+All hail the demise of IE &lt; 9.
 </p>

 <h2>Requirements</h2>